Joanne Jenkins LL.B. (Hons) East Anglia, Call 2009

 Joanne is the Head of the Family Team at Wilberforce Barristers.

-Joanne has practised at Wilberforce Chambers since the successful completion of her pupillage with Simon Hirst (now His Honour Judge Hirst) in 2010.
+Joanne has practised at Wilberforce Barristers since the successful completion of her pupillage with Simon Hirst (now His Honour Judge Hirst) in 2010.

 Joanne is recognised in the 2020 Legal 500: ‘Joanne is a very thorough and tenacious advocate who is always meticulously prepared.
 She is very experienced in both Public Law and Private Law Children matters.
 She will fight her clients corner regardless of whether she represents the Local Authority, Parents or Children.’